qwaneu/qwaneu.github.io/_drafts/how-do-you-communicate-when-pairprogramming.md

 ---
 layout: post
-title: Do you communicate through code, discussion or drawing?
+title: How do you communicate when pair programming?
 tags:
 - eXtreme Programming
 - programming
 - test driven development

 author: Willem van den Ende
-image:
+image: /attachments/blogposts/2023/do-you-draw-when-pair-programming.png)

 Sally Ann Freudenberg once asked how developers communicate during pair programming.
 Do you talk, draw, or let the code or tests talk?